swissarmykirpan/kongverge/Tutorial.md

 If I have e.g. a new Kong server at http://kong.mycompany.com with no routes.
 It is a default setup with the admin port `8001` open to me.

-I then make the following configuration file in a folder e.g. `c:\code\kongvergefiles\orderlocation.json`
+In order to define a route, e.g. forward requests to `/order/location` to the `orderlocationapi` I then make the following configuration file in a folder e.g. `c:\code\kongvergefiles\orderlocation.json`

 ````json
 {